 All Texas C-BAR referrals follow these 7 Steps

-Step 1: Nonprofit contacts Texas C-BAR.
+Step 1: Nonprofit or Microentrepreneur contacts Texas C-BAR.

-Step 2: Screening of organization.
+Step 2: Texas C-BAR screens organization.

 Step 4: Attorney accepts referral.

 Attorneys who are interested in accepting the matter contact our office to accept the referral.
 We then refer the matter to one of the accepting attorneys along with an intake sheet summarizing the client’s information.
-The scope of representation and duration of the engagement is a matter to be decided between the law firm and the client in their retainer agreement, which can be either the law firms own form or a standard form available from Texas C-BAR.
+The scope of representation and duration of the engagement is a matter to be decided between the law firm and the client in their retainer agreement, which can be either the law firm’s own form or a standard form available from Texas C-BAR.

-After a matter is referred to an attorney, the nonprofit client is notified to contact the attorney.
+After a matter is referred to an attorney, the client is notified to contact the attorney.
 At that time, the attorney should first make sure she has no conflicts of interest.
 After determining that there are no conflicts, the attorney should discuss with the client the scope of representation and have the client sign Texas C-BAR’s form retainer agreement or the attorney’s own client engagement letter.

 After a referral is made, Texas C-BAR staff is available to help work through any issues that arise in the representation and provide legal support related to the referral.
 Participating attorneys have access to our online legal library and legal forms for typical transactions.
 Texas C-BAR can also assist in involving other attorneys in the referral for more complicated matters or matters requiring additional expertise.
-During the referral, Texas C-BAR will periodically contact the volunteer attorney and nonprofit for a status report.
+During the referral, Texas C-BAR will periodically contact the volunteer attorney and client for a status report.

 Step 7: Case Closure.

 Upon completion of the representation, the volunteer attorney should let Texas C-BAR know, so that we can send out a formal closing letter which will include a final disposition form for the attorney to complete and return.
-In order to assist Texas C-BAR leverage the impact of services provided by our volunteers, we ask that you send us copies of significant documents prepared in the course of your representation that we can share with our other volunteers helping nonprofit clients.
+In order to assist Texas C-BAR leverage the impact of services provided by our volunteers, we ask that you send us copies of significant documents prepared in the course of your representation that we can share with our other volunteers helping clients.